 The ER operates 24/7 with physicians specializing in emergency medicine on-site at all times.
 There are twelve patient beds, a dedicated trauma room, diagnostic imaging services including CT scan, and a laboratory.
 Oviedo ER is located on Red Bug Lake Road between 417 and 426.

-Opening in 2017, Oviedo Medical Center will be a 64 bed acute acre hospital with a full range of health care services, including medical and surgical inpatient units, intensive care, cardiology and cardiac catheterization, outpatient surgery, and labor and delivery.
-The Oviedo ER will be expanded to 22 beds and will become part of Oviedo Medical Center.
+Opening in 2017, Oviedo Medical Center is a 64 bed acute care hospital with a full range of health care services, including medical and surgical inpatient units, intensive care, cardiology and cardiac catheterization, outpatient surgery, and labor and delivery.

 The city of Oviedo operates several parks and facilities for the enjoyment of its residents, including Riverside Park, the Gymnasium and Aquatic Center, Oviedo Sports Complex, and Center Lake Park.
 Nature lovers can enjoy the Cross-Seminole Trail and Black Hammock Wilderness Area, both operated by Seminole County, as well as the Little Big Econ State Forest, operated by the state of Florida.
 In addition, there is a YMCA facility close to the Oviedo Mall.